 3. Her princes within her are roaring lions; her judges are evening wolves.
 They do not even leave bones for the morning.

-6. I have cut off nations; their towers are desolate.
+¶6.
+“I have cut off nations; their towers are desolate.
 I have laid waste their streets, without a passerby.
-Their cities are laid waste, so that there is not a man, not an inhabitant there,
+Their cities are laid waste, without a man; there is no inhabitant.

-7.I had thought, “Surely, you will fear me; you will receive correction,” and that all her dwelling that I appointed for her will not be cut off.
-But they rose early, and they corrupted all their deeds.
+7.I had thought, ‘Surely, you will fear me; you will receive correction,’ so that her dwelling would not be cut off, howsoever I punished her.
+However, they arose early to corrupt all their deeds.

-8.Therefore, wait for me, says the Lord, for the day when I rise up to the prey.
-For my determination is to gather the nations, that I might assemble kingdoms to pour out upon them my fury, all my fierce anger, for all the earth will be consumed with the fire and my jealousy.
+8.Therefore, wait for me, says Jehovah, for the day when I arise to the prey.
+For it is my determination to gather nations, to assemble kingdoms so that I might pour my fury out on them, all my burning anger, when the whole land is consumed by the fire of my jealousy.

-9. Then I will return to the peoples a pure language, that they all may call on the name of Jehovah to serve Him in one accord.
+9.At that time, I will turn to the nations a pure language so that they may all call on the Name of the

 10.From beyond the rivers of Ethiopia, those who worship me, the daughter of my scattered ones, will bring my offering.

-11. In that day, you shall not be ashamed for all your deeds in which you have transgressed against me, for at that time I will remove from your midst those who rejoice in your pride, and you will not again be haughty on my holy mountain.
+11.On that day, you will not be put to shame for all your deeds in which you have transgressed against me, for at that time I will remove from your midst those who rejoice in your pride, and you will not again be haughty on my holy mountain.

-12.I will also leave in your midst a poor and lowly people, and they shall seek refuge in the name of the Lord.
+12.I will also leave in your midst an afflicted and lowly people, and they will seek refuge in the Name of the

-13.The remnant of Israel will not act perversely, and they will not tell a lie; neither will a deceitful tongue be found in their mouth.
-But they will graze and lie down, and no one will make them afraid.
+13.The remnant of Israel will not act perversely, and they will not tell a lie; nor will a deceitful tongue be found in their mouth.
+But they will graze, and lie down, and no one will make them afraid.”

 14. Cry aloud, O daughter of Zion!
 Shout, O Israel!
-Be glad and rejoice with all your heart, daughter of Jerusalem!
+Be glad and rejoice with all your heart, O daughter of Jerusalem!

-16.In that day, it shall be said to Jerusalem, “Do not fear, O Zion!
+16.In that day, it shall be said to Jerusalem, ‘Do not fear, O Zion!
 Let not your hands be weak!

-17. The Lord your God in your midst is mighty!
-He will deliver!
-He will exult over you with gladness!
-He will rest in His love!
-He will rejoice over you with a shout of joy!
+17.Jehovah, your God in your midst, is mighty.
+He will save!
+He will rejoice over you with gladness!
+He will make you quiet in His love!
+He will rejoice over you with a shout!

-18. I will gather those among you who were grieved for the assembly.
+18. “I will gather those of you who grieve because of the sacred seasons.
 (They were a burden on her, a reproach.)

 19.Behold!
 At that time, I will deal with all who afflict you.
 I will deliver her who is lame, and I will gather her that was banished.
 I will give them praise and renown throughout the land of their shame.

 20.At that time, I will bring you in.
-And when I gather you, I will surely give you renown and praise among all the peoples of the earth, when I return your captivity before your eyes, says the Lord.
+And when I gather you, I will assuredly give you renown and praise among all the peoples of the earth, when I return your captivity before your eyes, says Jehovah.”

-Possibly, “the king”.
+Possibly, “their king”.
 Hebrew obscure.

 Hebrew uncertain.